Rooflights can bring plenty of natural light into the home, especially as part of an extension or loft conversion project.

-Rooflights introduce natural light into areas where conventional windows cannot be installed, or would be aesthetically obtrusive, such as:
+Rooflights (also known as roof windows and skylights) introduce light into areas where conventional windows cannot be installed, or would be aesthetically obtrusive, such as:

 - loft conversions